Vanity Fair (novel): Plot summary

 The story is framed by its preface and coda as a puppet show taking place at a fair; the cover illustration of the serial installments was not of the characters but of a troupe of comic actors at Speakers' Corner in Hyde Park.
 The narrator, variously a show manager or writer, appears at times within the work itself and is somewhat unreliable, (Note: The narrator claims in Chapter 62 to have first seen Dobbin, Amelia, and Jos at Pumpernickel on their European tour (so very late in the narrative) and that he is "the present writer of a history of which every word is true", but admits that most of his story has been gossip.) repeating a tale of gossip at second or third hand.

 In London in 1814, Rebecca Sharp ("Becky"), daughter of an art teacher and a French dancer, is a strong-willed, cunning, moneyless young woman determined to make her way in society.
 After leaving school, Becky stays with her friend Amelia Sedley ("Emmy"), who is a good-natured, simple-minded young girl, of a wealthy London family.
 There, Becky meets the dashing and self-obsessed Captain George Osborne (Amelia's betrothed) and Amelia's brother Joseph ("Jos") Sedley, a clumsy and vainglorious but rich civil servant home from the East India Company.
-Hoping to marry Sedley, the richest young man she has met, Becky entices him, but she fails.
+Hoping to marry Sedley, the richest young man she has met, Becky entices him, but fails in her quest.
 George Osborne's friend Captain William Dobbin loves Amelia, but only wishes her happiness, which is centred on George.

 Becky Sharp says farewell to the Sedley family and enters the service of the crude and profligate baronet Sir Pitt Crawley, who has engaged her as a governess to his daughters.
 Her behaviour at Sir Pitt's house gains his favour, and after the premature death of his second wife, he proposes marriage to her.
-However, he finds that Becky has secretly married his second son, Captain Rawdon Crawley, a plot orchestrated by Bute Crawley to ensure that Sir Pitt's elder half sister, the spinster Miss Crawley, who is very rich (having inherited her mother's fortune) disinherits Rawdon; and the whole Crawley family compete for her favour so she will bequeath them her wealth.
-Initially her favourite is Rawdon Crawley, but his marriage with Becky enrages her.
+However, he finds that Becky has secretly married his second son, Captain Rawdon Crawley, a plot orchestrated by Bute Crawley to ensure that Sir Pitt's elder half-sister, the spinster Miss Crawley, who is very rich (having inherited her mother's fortune) disinherits Rawdon.
+The whole Crawley family competes for her favour so she will bequeath them her wealth; initially her favourite is Rawdon Crawley, but his marriage with Becky enrages her.
 First she favours the family of Sir Pitt's brother, but when she dies, she leaves her money to Sir Pitt's eldest son, also called Pitt.